18 December 13

 He is also a Creative Skillset Evaluator & National Assessor and was recently retained as one of their Lead Industry Evaluators for the re-licensing process for the UK-wide Media Academy network - he is also now one of their Short Course assessors for HE and CPD delivery.

 Mark is also retained as a Creative Industries Advisor by Cardiff City Council.

 The Media Academy offers masterclasses, placements, internships and industry information for students and graduates on Creative Skillset accredited courses in film, TV, games, animation, games and VFX.
-The Academy also coordinates training through the Skillset Academi+ short course project.
+The Academy also co-ordinates training through the Academi+ short course project.

-Masterclasses – The Media Academy and BAFTA have co-hosted a number of masterclasses, opening out Academy events to a wider audience, in 2012-13 the Media Academy has proposed it will arrange a series of BAFTA Cymru Award winners masterclasses.
+Masterclasses – The Media Academy and BAFTA have co-hosted a number of masterclasses, opening out Academy events to a wider audience and in 2013-14 the Media Academy will arrange a series of BAFTA Cymru Award winners masterclasses.

 I was recently appointed Senior Busines Affairs Manager at Rights TV and I am responsible for Wales and the West.

 Before joining Rights TV I was Head of Business Affairs and a Producer at Wild Dream Films.
 During my time at Wild Dream Films I produced reality TV Series Big Tiny for US Network Channel Discovery TLC, I was BAFTA Nominated for an S4C Documentary and I was Supervisory Producer on the World's Tallest Man for Discovery US and The Second Coming of Christ for National Geographic Channel.

 In my time I have been Chief Executive of Cyfle, Deputy Chief Executive of TAC, Head of Contracts and Senior Unit Manager, Children and Youth at S4C.